AAMasters/ALGOToken/labs/algo-token-playground/README.md

 `<contract>.algofees-registerminer <minerAddress>`

-Registers a miner with the AlgoFees.
+Registers a miner with the IntelliFees.
 * `minerAddress`: the address of the IntelliMiner contract

 >Example: `fees1.algofees-registerminer miner_0`